Post

 \[\text{(a) } y_1 = ky_2 \quad \text{or} \quad \text{(b) } y_2 = ly_1 \label{eqn:linearly_dependent}\tag{9}\]

-Now let’s examine the method for determining linear dependence/independence of solutions:
+Now let’s look at the following test for linear independence/dependence of solutions.

 i.
-If differential equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has continuous coefficients $p(x)$ and $q(x)$ on an open interval $I$, then a necessary and sufficient condition for two solutions $y_1$ and $y_2$ of equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) to be linearly dependent is that their Wronski determinant, or Wronskian
+If the ODE ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) has continuous coefficients $p(x)$ and $q(x)$ on an open interval $I$, then a necessary and sufficient condition for two solutions $y_1$ and $y_2$ of Eq. ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) to be linearly dependent on $I$ is that their Wronski determinant, or simply Wronskian, which is the following determinant,

 \[W(y_1, y_2) = \begin{vmatrix} y_1 & y_2 \\ y_1^{\prime} & y_2^{\prime} \\ \end{vmatrix} = y_1y_2^{\prime} - y_2y_1^{\prime} \label{eqn:wronskian}\tag{10}\]